 We expect that 2021 will bring more partnerships throughout the industry.

-5. Increased investment in artificial intelligence
+5. Increasing investment in AI

 Throughout 2020, we noted an increased desire, on the part of banks and credit unions, to invest in Artificial Intelligence (AI) and Machine Learning (ML).
 As discussed in an article in Techiexpert, AI is being used by many banks to reduce costs, improve efficiency, but also “in establishing a strong connection and trust between customers and banks.”

 For example, the article references a recent interview with Casey Royer, Executive Director, Personalized Experience Management USAA.
 Royer describes how USAA is using “AI to broaden banking offerings, make their operations more effective and efficient, and offer greater value to their growing customer base.”
 Among the activities that AI facilitates at USAA are fraud prevention, ID verification, and customer care.